Nonparametric estimation of the incubation time distribution: Asymptotic distribution of the MLE in the model for the incubation time

 where $W$ is two-sided Brownian motion on $\R$, originating from zero and where the constant $c_E$ is given by:

 \end{theorem}

-The result shows that the limit distribution is again given by Chernoff's distribution.
-The jump in difficulty of the proof in going from the corresponding result for the current status model to more general cases of interval censoring models (to which the model for the incubation time also can be reduced, as we showed in the preceding sections) is considerable.
+The result shows that the limit distribution is given by Chernoff's distribution.
+The jump in difficulty of the proof in going from the corresponding result for the current status model (not discussed in this paper) to more general cases of interval censoring models and to the model for the incubation time distribution is considerable.
+One expects in fact that Chernoff's distribution will often occur as (a universal) limit distribution in these contexts, but proving this might be very hard.